milofultz/tinybrainfans/wiki/Programming/git/git__rebase.md

 > People can (and probably should) rebase their _private_ trees (their own work).
 That's a _cleanup_.
 But never other peoples code.
 That's a "destroy history"

+## Another Good Rule

+ALWAYS make a backup of the branch you are trying to rebase with.
+If you screw it up, **the commits are gone**.
+Make a copy (`git commit -b branch-name-bak`), run your test, ensure it did the thing you wanted it to do, then hold on to your backup in case you were wrong.

 ## Merge vs. Rebase

 Merging and rebasing both achieve the same goals, but in different ways.
 Merging non-destructively maintains the history of the current branch when merging in other branches, with the cost of adding a new merge commit.
 Rebasing destructively changes the history of the current branch when rebasing on to other branches, but leaves no new commits.